Biomolecular Modelling and Design Division (BMAD)

 Research Overview

-The Biomolecular Modelling and Design Division is involved in unraveling the fundamental links between sequence, structure, dynamics and biological functions of molecules such as proteins.
+The Biomolecular Structure to Mechanism Division is involved in unraveling the fundamental links between sequence, structure, dynamics and biological functions of molecules such as proteins.
 Recent advances in computational approaches, in conjunction with data obtained from various experimental techniques, have provided detailed atomistic insights into biological complexity.
 The division's approach follows this philosophy - to be tightly coupled to experimental laboratories such that testable hypotheses are generated and a feedback mechanism of predictions and validations exists between the groups.

 Research Overview